HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Related Work and Background

-This simple higher-dimensional projection of paths in a graph allows us to reduce the problem of detecting paths of length \(k\) that exhibit anomalous frequencies to the problem of detecting anomalous edge weights in a \(k\)-th order De Bruijn graph.
-To understand which edge weights exhibit ``anomalies'', we need a suitable null model that provides the baseline against which we want to compare the observed weights.
-We specifically need a way to generate randomized configurations of the path data that selectively destroy those patterns that we are interested in, while preserving all other characteristics.
-Thanks to the projection of paths to edges of a directed and weighted (De Bruijn) graph, we can address this problem by employing \emph{statistical graph ensembles}, which randomize certain aspects of a graph (i.e., the weights of edges or the topology) while preserving other characteristics.
-Examples include simple models that randomize the topology of a given graph while preserving the (expected) number of edges~\cite{gilbert1959random}, as well as combinatorial models that preserve the degrees of nodes~\cite{Molloy1995}.
+This projection of paths allows us to reduce the problem of detecting paths of length \(k\) that exhibit anomalous frequencies to the problem of detecting anomalous edge weights in a \(k\)-th order De Bruijn graph.
+To understand which edge weights exhibit ``anomalies'', we need a null model that provides a baseline against which we compare the observed weights.
+For this comparison, we need to generate randomized configurations of the path data that selectively destroy only the patterns that we are interested in while preserving all other statistics.
+Since we can project the path data to the edges of a directed and weighted graph, we can address this problem by employing \emph{statistical graph ensembles}, which randomize certain aspects of a graph (i.e., the weights of edges or the topology itself) while preserving other characteristics.
+Examples include models that randomize the topology of a graph while preserving the (expected) number of edges~\cite{gilbert1959random}, as well as combinatorial models that preserve the degrees of nodes~\cite{Molloy1995}.

 An analytically tractable formulation of such a model for directed and weighted graphs was recently proposed in~\cite{casiraghi2018generalised}.
 It treats the random generation of weighted graphs as an urn problem, where random edges are drawn without replacement from a population of multi-edges connecting different pairs of nodes.
 Through this formulation, the probability of generating edges with specific weights can be calculated based on the multivariate hypergeometric distribution.
-While this formulation can be used to detect anomalous edges in social networks~\cite{Casiraghi2017}, no analytically tractable null models that account for the special characteristics of De Bruijn graphs, i.e., the fact that a directed edge between two nodes in a \(k\)-th order De Bruijn graph can only exist if the corresponding path exists in the underlying graph, have been proposed.
-Closing this gap, we present a novel method to detect path anomalies based on statistical ensembles of \(k\)-th order De Bruijn graph models.
+This formulation can be used to detect anomalous edges in social networks~\cite{Casiraghi2017}.
+However, no analytically tractable null models have been proposed that account for the distinctive characteristics of De Bruijn graphs, i.e., the fact that a directed edge between two nodes in a \(k\)-th order De Bruijn graph can only exist if the corresponding path exists in the underlying graph.
+Closing this gap, we develop a method to detect path anomalies based on statistical ensembles of \(k\)-th order De Bruijn graphs.